DONATE NOW

 ArtsFund programs Board Leadership Training with a goal of increasing board diversity in arts organizations.
 ArtsFund’s pillars of uplifting BIPOC, LGBTQ+, and people with disabilities are in support of the health and vitality of this sector.
 Board Leadership Training features a faculty of diverse nonprofit experts with a variety of professional and lived experience and backgrounds to facilitate connections between cohorts and the cultural sector, and we are invested in cohort representation that supports this effort.

-Dwight Gee is a former Executive Vice President of The World Justice Project.
+Dwight Gee is retired Executive Vice President of The World Justice Project.
 He established the Board Leadership Training program as Executive Vice President of ArtsFund where he worked from 1989-2011.
 Dwight was two-term board president of FareStart, and was Chair of the visiting committee of Seattle University’s Masters in Nonprofit Leadership Program.
 In 2002, as consultant to the Soros Foundation, he helped establish an arts council in Mongolia.
 As a volunteer, he serves as president of a US-based nonprofit to support Mongolian culture and serves on other nonprofit boards and committees.
-He has been instrumental in the Doors Open/Cultural Access program from its inception at ArtsFund through its recent passage in King County.
+He has been instrumental in every phase of the Doors Open/Cultural Access program beginning with its inception at ArtsFund.

 Allison Augustyn is a certified Design Thinking designer and strategic planning leader with over 20 years experience working with nonprofits, businesses, and start-up entrepreneurs.
 She teaches in the Executive Program for Social Innovation Design (#XSD) at the University of Pennsylvania, and is a leadership and human development coach certified by the Hudson Institute, with clients globally.
 She has served as staff, board member, and Executive Director at nonprofits, and is passionate about the arts.
 She graduated from Lawrence University with a degree in English Literature and Theater Dramaturgy, with an emphasis in classical piano performance.
 In her spare time, she writes, paints, and is a developing ceramicist.